I went to Lyon last Saturday to see an exhibit of graphic novel artist, HUGO PRATT: HORIZON LINES at MUSÉE DES CONFLUENCE.

 What's not to love?

 Painting in his Swiss studio.
-He died in '95 just 62 years old, but he expanded the graphic novel to new heights from 1967 with his eye for cinematography and his adventurous storylines influenced by Kipling, Stevenson, Melville.
+He died in '95 just 62 years old, but he expanded the graphic novel to new heights from 1967 with his 👁️ for cinematography 🎥 and his adventurous storylines influenced by Kipling, Stevenson, Melville.

 I was so tempted to buy a big empty paintbox like Pratt's at Boesner this week.

-Drawings with India ink are just as enticing.
+Drawings ✍️ with India ink are enticing.
 The exhibition is appropriately called "Horizon Lines"

-After over 2 hours of immersion and inspiration, I hopped on a tram just in front.
-Then a short metro trip to the center of Lyon before returning home.
-Somehow I missed this miniature museum.
-Plus the silk museum.
-I will have to return soon.
-The Hugo Pratt exhibit is on through October.
+After 2 hours immersion and inspiration, I hopped on a tram in front.
+Then a short metro trip to the center of Lyon, before returning home.
+Somehow I missed the Musee de Cinema et Miniatures.